deividpa/fullstackopen/part2/phonebook/README.md

-PhoneBook project from the fullstackopen course
+PhoneBook project from the fullstackopen course By David Pérez

-## Exercises 2.6.-2.10
+## Exercises 2.6.-2.17